-Deploying software to all machines in a network can be a daunting task for IT Administrators, especially at large enterprises.
+Software Deployment is the process of installing application(s) to the target endpoints in a network from a central location.
+For IT administrators, deploying software to all machines in a network can be a daunting task, especially at large enterprises.
 With an ever-growing number of endpoints, it is becoming a real challenge to roll out software across organizations.
-Desktop Central allows you to distribute software packages to all the computers in your network across Windows, Mac and Linux from a central console, without user intervention.
+Software Deployment tools automate the process and decrease the chances of error, which facilitates to deploy the software in a new testing environment.
+Desktop Central's software deployment tools allows you to distribute software packages to all the computers in your network across Windows, Mac and Linux from a central console, without user intervention.

 Desktop Central comes with a feature-set that has the following advanced options to offer greater flexibility and control over the software deployment process:

 For deploying applications, you first need to create software packages, which can get tedious.
 Desktop Central has over 4,500 pre defined application templates, complete with install/uninstall switches which can be used to create packages instantly.
-This saves time and makes the process faster and more accurate.
+Software deployment tools save time and make the process of software installation faster and more accurate.

 One of the major reasons for software deployment failure is that the target computers don't meet the prerequisites.
 It can take up a lot of time to figure out the exact issue and then troubleshoot it accordingly.
 Desktop Central's pre deployment activities let you perform condition checks and apply configurations before installation, to ensure that the target computers meet all the requirements and have all the configurations set up.